cmu-sei/GHOSTS/src/ghosts.tools.socialcontent/Readme.md

 The quality of the images is not very good but should ok for traffic gen and laughs.

+## Generating Images/Dall-e-3

+To generate images with dall-e-3 you will need an Open AI account, and put some $$ into your account in order to generate an image.
+You will also need to generate an API key on your account - you can use the the `dall3_test.py` script to test out your API key and image gen.

+Once you have an API key working, you will need to add it in to `gen_topics_common.py` file in the `gen_dalle3_images` function.
+The script `gen_dalle3_prompts.py` can be used to generate prompts, and the `gen_dalle3_image.py` script to generate images from the prompts.
+Dall-e-3 generates better looking images than Stable AI but does not allow style guidance (ie, 'in the style of SoandSo') and is in general more restrictive over what can be used in a prompt.

 ## Suggested Steps

 First, just try creating 50 posts using the `gen_social_posts.py` script and  `animal_content.yml` data file.
 Then try creating images for these posts using the  `gen_stable_ai_images.py` script.

 Once you get familar with this flow, you can change the LLM used in the `gen_social_posts.py` script and generate 50 more posts about animals using a different LLM.

+For images, it is best to stick with one LLM for generating prompts - gemma seemed to be the best.
+For post content, you can use different LLMs but different LLMs end up sticking different extraneous stuff in the post that has to filtered out.
+Sticking with one LLM for post content makes it easier, but then the posts end up looking the same.

-Or, you can try making a content file for a different topic - currently there are four content/prompt generator files:
+Or, you can try making a content file for a different topic - currently there are 11 content/prompt generator files:
 1. animal_content.yml (prompt generator is `gen_animal_topics.py`)
 1. movie_content.yml (prompt generator is `gen_movie_topics.py`)
 1. product_content.yml (prompt generator is `gen_product_topics.py`)
 1. travel_content.yml (prompt generator is `gen_travel_topics.py`)
+1. anime_content.yml (prompt generator is `gen_anime_topics.py`)
+1. astronomy_content.yml (prompt generator is `gen_astronomy_topics.py`)
+1. music_content.yml (prompt generator is `gen_music_topics.py`)
+1. paranormal_content.yml (prompt generator is `gen_paranormal_topics.py`)
+1. science_content.yml (prompt generator is `gen_science_topics.py`)
+1. history_content.yml (prompt generator is `gen_history_topics.py`)
+1. sports_content.yml (prompt generator is `gen_sports_topics.py`)

 You should be able to easily generate enough static content to satisfy traffic generator needs.